 Completing a daily drawing is a great way to test out different types of ink, brushes, and pens.
 But to get the most out of Inktober, you'll want to have a basic understanding of the materials and techniques.

-Here are a couple of online classes that will introduce you to pen, ink, and watercolor.
-Best of all, you can take them from the comfort of your studio.
+Here are some online classes that will introduce you to pen, ink, and watercolor.
+Best of all, you can take them from the comfort of your home or studio.